Planning to retire in Canada someday?

 Then it’s important to get a handle on all the different sources of income available to retired Canadians.

-I’ll focus on the more common ones I’ve seen from my days as a investment and insurance advisor.
+I’ll focus on the more common ones I’ve seen from my days as an investment and insurance advisor.

-Here are the most crucial retirement income sources in Canada that you should be aware of.
+Here are the crucial retirement income sources in Canada that you should be aware of.

 1. Canada Pension Plan (CPP)

-The CPP tops this list because it is the most common source of retirement income for all Canadians.
+The CPP tops this list because it is Canadians’ most common source of retirement income.
 Most working Canadians should qualify for this payment, regardless of income level.

 How Much CPP Can You Get?

-To receive the max CPP payments, there’s something called the Yearly Maximum Pensionable Earnings.
-If you earned an income equal or higher than the (YMPE) for 39 out of the 47 years between the ages of 18-65, then you could qualify for the max CPP payouts.
+To receive the maximum CPP payments, there’s something called the Yearly Maximum Pensionable Earnings.
+If you earned an income equal to or higher than the (YMPE) for 39 out of the 47 years between the ages of 18-65, then you could qualify for the max CPP payouts.